SE-TINF22B6/CookPit/srs.md

 - <ins>Confirmation Message:</ins> Users receive a confirmation message indicating that their profile changes have been successfully saved, providing a positive user experience and assurance that their updates were processed.

+**Estimated efforts:** Medium efforts

+#### 2.6  Saved recipes / Use Case 5
+Users can bookmark or save their favorite recipes to their profile for quick access.
+Implement folders or categories within the saved recipes section for better organization.

+**User stories**
+1.As a user, I want to be able to save my favorite recipes to a designated section on the website, allowing me to easily find and access them later.

+> - **UI mockups**
+> - **UML behavior diagrams** and necessary text specification

+**Preconditions**

+- <ins>User Authentication:</ins> Users must be logged into their accounts on the cooking website to access and utilize the Favorite feature.
+This ensures that only authorized users can add recipes to their favorites.

+- <ins>Recipe Availability:</ins> The recipes that users want to mark as favorites must be available and accessible on the website.
+Users cannot mark recipes as favorites if the recipes are hidden, deleted, or inaccessible.

+- <ins>Internet Connection:</ins> Users must have an active internet connection to access the cooking website and utilize the Favorite feature, enabling real-time interaction with the website's database.

+- <ins>User Interface Loaded:</ins> The user interface elements, including the recipe pages and the favorite button/icon, must be properly loaded and visible on the webpage.

+- <ins>Session Continuity:</ins> Users' login sessions must be active and continuous.
+If a session has expired, users need to log in again before accessing the Favorite feature.

+**Postconditions**

+- <ins>Marked Recipes:</ins> After marking a recipe as a favorite, the system records the user's action, associating the selected recipe with the user's profile.

+- <ins>User Interface Update:</ins> The user interface reflects the change, displaying a visual indicator (such as a heart icon) next to the marked recipe, signifying that it has been added to the user's favorites list.

+- <ins>Favorite List Update:</ins> The selected recipe is added to the user's favorites list, which can be accessed via the user's profile or a dedicated "Favorites" section on the website.

+- <ins>Persistent Storage:</ins> Marked recipes persistently remain in the user's favorites list across sessions and devices, ensuring consistency and accessibility whenever the user logs in.

+Removal Option: Users have the option to remove recipes from their favorites.
+If a recipe is removed, the system updates the favorites list and user interface accordingly.

 **Estimated efforts:** Low efforts

 ### 3. Nonfunctional requirements